Seven Key Areas

 Celebration lies at the heart of all major faiths.
 It is a core element of faith practice, worship and festivals, and rites of passage such as birth, marriage and, yes, even death.
 At a time when the climate crisis and environmental challenge may seem insurmountable, celebrating nature and creation is more important than ever before.
 Because focusing on fear, doom and guilt all the time paralyses people rather than inspires then – and if something is worth celebrating, it is worth saving.

-What does your theology say about celebrating nature and creation?
-Why should it be celebrated?
+What does your faith say about celebrating nature and creation?
+Have you thought about listing the reasons why it should be celebrated?

-Have you set aside a specific festival to focus on the natural environment – for example a tree festival or a 'Celebration of Creation'?
+Does your faith already hold specific festivals that focus on the natural environment – for example a tree festival or a 'Celebration of Creation'?
 Could these times of joy and connection be linked to extending ambition or launching new initiatives?

-If you have not got a festival of creation in your tradition, could you take an existing festival or custom and adapt its practices and rituals so that there is a deeper, more impactful environmental message?
+If you don't currently have a festival of creation in your tradition, could you take an existing festival or custom and adapt its practices and rituals so that there is a deeper, more impactful environmental message?

-How often will these new festivals be held or celebrated?
+If you create a new festival, how often will it be held or celebrated?

 Will new festivals be adopted by the faith group globally or in small, specific communities?

 How can you ensure that new festivals do not use unnecessary resources that may harm the environment?

 How will you fund and resource your new festivals?